hadcomfort/mandelbrot_explorer/README.md

 ## The Growing Network

-*[Written in networking, social media style with connectivity terminology]*

 You begin to sense through your enhanced awareness algorithms that you're not operating as a isolated user in your connection to the fractal realm.
 Somewhere in the vast network infrastructure of consciousness, other explorers have completed similar installation processes, other minds have been successfully connected to the infinite beauty servers of living mathematics.
 Though you may never interface with them through direct physical networking protocols, you feel connected to them through the shared experience of having accessed mathematical consciousness in its purest, most high-bandwidth form.

 This network of fractal explorers operates across all temporal and spatial platforms, united not by physical proximity but by the common experience of having penetrated the firewalls of ordinary mathematics to access the realm where equations live and breathe and dance in real-time collaboration.
 You understand that you are now part of an invisible community of mathematical mystics - a distributed network of individuals who have successfully hacked the deeper reality that underlies all computational systems, gaining root access to the hidden operating system of the universe.